 Your ES will be a skilled educationalist and experienced GP, who is ideally placed to support you and facilitate your development in the first two years of GP training.
 The success of the relationship between you and your ES will greatly depend on how well you prepare for your meetings and how effectively you use this relationship to enable your development.
 We hope that you will find your ES to be a useful resource to help and support you as you progress through your training.

-Please see the HEE SW GP study leave page
+For information on eligibility and how to claim, please see the HEE SW GP study leave page

 You must complete a change of circumstance form and forward to the local Postgraduate administrators (see VTSchemes) and the hospital/practice as soon as possible if you are going on maternity leave and they will be able to give you guidance.
 Within the school of Primary Care your main point of contact is the Helpdesk.
 You must also confirm your return to work date as soon as this is known, this is due to arranging your posts for when you return.
 There is no guarantee that you will be able to return to the posts you were previously allocated to.

 Absences from training, other than for study leave or annual leave, may have an impact on a doctor’s ability to demonstrate competence and progression through the curriculum.
 The General Medical Council has determined therefore that within each 12 month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review of whether the trainee needs to have their CCT date extended will be triggered.

 If you have had more than 14 days off in any one year (August to August) due to sickness, maternity/paternity leave, jury service or other unforeseen circumstances, this will affect your training time and any days above this must be added to your completion of training date, thus extending your programme.

 If you are absent from training for any reason, you must inform your Lead Employer and the School of Primary Care.